Skip to content

 Sum

 Addition and substraction node is a single cell Ntype that performs 2-complement additions and substractions with unlimited precision.
+Every driver connected to sink a is added; every driver connected to sink b is subtracted.

-graph LR cell --Y--> c(fa:fa-spinner) a(fa:fa-spinner) --A--> cell[Sum]:::cell b(fa:fa-spinner) --B--> cell classDef cell stroke-width:3px
+graph LR cell --Y--> c(fa:fa-spinner) a(fa:fa-spinner) --a--> cell[Sum]:::cell b(fa:fa-spinner) --b--> cell classDef cell stroke-width:3px

 If the inputs do not have the same size, they are sign extended to all have the same length.